-In evaluating us and our common stock, we urge you to carefully consider the risks (including those disclosed below) and other information in this Quarterly Report on Form 10-Q as well as the risk factors disclosed in our Annual Report on Form 10-K for the year ended March 31, 2020, filed with the Securities and Exchange Commission (the "SEC") on May 28, 2020 (the "Annual Report").
-Except for the additional risk factor below related to the lease agreements (the "Lease Agreements") the Company entered into covering Ameren Corporation's ("Ameren's") service territories, there have been no material changes from the risk factors as previously disclosed in our Annual Report.
+In evaluating us and our common stock, we urge you to carefully consider the risks (including those disclosed below) and other information in this Quarterly Report on Form 10-Q as well as the risk factors disclosed in our Annual Report.
+There have been no material changes from the risk factors as previously disclosed in our Annual Report.
 Any of the risks discussed in this Quarterly Report on Form 10-Q and in our Annual Report, as well as additional risks and uncertainties not currently known to us or that we currently deem immaterial, could materially and adversely affect our results of operations or financial condition.